ECHS FLEX Program

-The Escondido charter high school flex program is designed to prepare students to attend a competitive college after graduation by providing a rigorous curriculum, a personalized learning experience, and flexible learning options for students, including early college experience and transferable college credits. to learn more, please click the button below.
+The Escondido charter high school flex program is designed to prepare students to attend a competitive college after graduation by providing a rigorous curriculum, a personalized learning experience, and flexible learning options for students, including early college experience and transferable college credits. to apply for acceptance, please click the button below.

 High Academic Standards, Personalized Learning & Flexibility

 Escondido Charter High School offers students numerous Academic clubs, competitive sports, and engaging activities.

 Escondido Charter High School offers various leadership opportunities to help develop responsible, self-directed students.

 Escondido Charter High School offers students A comprehensive sports program to encourage poise, confidence, and competitive greatness.